Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: A Mincut Cover for All Vital Edges

 Note that $\mu_1,\mu_2<\mu$, and $\mu_1+\mu_2\le \mu$.
 Using induction on $\mu$, it is a simple exercise to show that ${\mathcal N}(\mu)\le \mu-1$ for all $\mu\ge 2$.

-Though property ${\mathcal P}_2$ is crucially used in establishing an upper bound on the mincut cover of a set of vital edges, Theorem \ref{thm:3-partitions}, in its current form, does not guarantee it.
-However, we can enforce ${\mathcal P}_2$ easily as follows -- Instead of selecting edge $e$ arbitrarily from ${\mathcal E}$, we select that edge $e$ from ${\mathcal E}$ such that the mincut for edge $e$ is of the least capacity among mincuts for all edges in ${\mathcal E}$.
+Though property ${\mathcal P}$ is crucially used in establishing an upper bound on the mincut cover of a set of vital edges, Lemma \ref{lem:3-partitions}, in its current form, does not guarantee it.
+However, we can enforce ${\mathcal P}$ easily as follows.
+In Lemma \ref{lem:3-partitions}, the mincut for edge $e$ is of the least capacity among mincuts for all edges in ${\mathcal E}$.

-Hence, Recurrence \ref{eq:recurrence-for-mincutcover-size} is indeed valid.
-Using this recurrence for the entire set of vital edges, we get an upper bound of $n-1$ on the cardinality of its mincut cover for all vital edges in $G$.
-This completes the proof of Theorem \ref{thm : n-1 cuts}.
-The following note emphasizes the need of property ${\mathcal P}_2$ in arriving at the upper bound derived above.
+Using Recurrence \ref{eq:recurrence-for-mincutcover-size} for the entire set of vital edges, we get an upper bound of $n-1$ on the cardinality of the mincut cover for all vital edges in $G$.
+This leads to Theorem \ref{thm : n-1 cuts}.
+The following note emphasizes the need of property ${\mathcal P}$ in establishing the upper bound derived above.